mokeWe/single-gpu-passthrough-masterguide/README.md

 # Conclusion

-Congratulations, you should now have a functional QEMU/KVM virtual machine, complete with PCI passthrough.
-If you think you can improve this guide in **any way**, I encourage you to **open a pull request**.
-For support, you're free to **open an issue here** or view the list of **resources** below.
+Congratulations!
+You should now have a functional QEMU/KVM virtual machine, complete with PCI passthrough.
+If you think you can improve this guide **in any way**, I encourage you to **open a pull request**.
+For support, you're free to **open an issue here** or view the list of resources below.

 ## Resources, Credits, and Special Thanks